ANGEL TREE ***family friendly***

 Lake Oswego Transitional Shelter

-Guests utilizing the shelter come through Clackamas County Social Services and their vetting process.
-The shelter provides an apartment for three-month periods of time in order for the guest family(s) to save enough money for a housing deposit.
-Together with six other Lake Owego churches, we provide volunteer support and work to increase awareness of the needs of homeless families and what can be done to help.
+Clackamas County Social Services recommends families in need of temporary transitional housing.
+The shelter provides an apartment for three-month periods of time in order for the guest families to save enough money for a housing deposit.
+On a rotating basis with six other Lake Oswego churches, Lake Grove’s team is on call to support these families and to increase awareness of homelessness in our area.

 Manna Ministries ***family friendly***

-We are charged by God with caring for each other and caring for the earth.
-Our story is: Every day of the week our manna volunteers gather food that would be wasted by local retailers and deliver it to the local food bank.
-We are always looking for more volunteers and would welcome your help, keeping in mind volunteer times can be adjusted to fit your schedule.
+Every day of the week our manna volunteers gather food that would be wasted by local retailers and deliver it to the local food bank.
+We are always looking for more volunteers and would welcome your help.
+We can fit your schedule!

 Pink Eraser Project

 The Pink Eraser Project is an outreach ministry through which Lake Grove is assisting two neighboring elementary schools with Title I program needs.
-The purpose of Title I is to provide additional support for schools that serve children who have risk factors like poverty or high mobility rates.
-Lake Grove works with the principals and parent-teacher organizations of these schools to know how we can best help.
+Title I provides additional support for schools that serve children who have risk factors like poverty or high mobility rates.
+Lake Grove works with the principals and parent-teacher organizations of these schools to know how best to help.

-The Portland Rescue Mission ministers to a diverse homeless population that includes young men, women with children, families, the mentally ill, the drug addicted, the handicapped, veterans and members of all races.
+The Portland Rescue Mission ministers to a diverse homeless population that includes young men, women with children, families, the mentally ill, the drug addicted, the handicapped and veterans regardless of “race, color, or creed”.
 It operates entirely on voluntary contributions and its doors are open 24 hours a day, 365 days a year.
 Lake Grove serves meals and donates time and resources at different times of the year.

 Presbytery Urban Network (PUN)

-This is a fellowship of seven small urban churches working together to be effective ministers in the inner city of Portland.
+This is a fellowship of six small urban churches working together to be effective ministers in inner city Portland.
 The pastors of these churches meet regularly to encourage one another and strategize about how to reach out to their communities with the message and love of Jesus Christ.
-Among other resources, the PUN shares a parish nurse, whose salary is contingent on outside funding including that which Lake Grove provides.
+Lake Grove sponsors a parish nurse who is also a Presbyterian minister to support these pastors and their congregations.

 Salvation Army West Women's Shelter ***family friendly***

-Once a month a group of LGPC volunteers prepares a meal from start to finish — shopping, cooking, delivering — for this group of women and children sheltered by the Lord’s people of the Salvation Army.
+Traditionally, a group of LGPC volunteers prepared a meal from start to finish — shopping, cooking, delivering — for this group of women and children sheltered by the Lord’s people of the Salvation Army.
+During the pandemic, we have provided snacks and non-perishable goods.

 Shepherd's Door ***family friendly***

-Shepherd's Door, a division of The Portland Rescue Mission, offers a long-term (up to 2 years), comprehensive, biblically based, Christ-centered program that includes the following components: Education, Living Skills, Counseling, Work, Biblical Recovery Classes.
-Their campus allows a capacity of up to 44 families.
-Lake Grove Pres provides teams of people who cook a meal and provide a craft project for shelter families the fourth Saturday of every month.
+This shelter for women and their children (up to 44 families), is part of Portland Rescue Mission.
+They offer a comprehensive, Bible-based, Christ-centered program that includes the following components: Education, Living Skills, Counseling, Work, Recovery Classes.
+Our team provides teams that cook a meal and provide a craft project for shelter families the fourth Saturday of every month.

 This adventure-based youth ministry invites and challenges Pacific Northwest youth to a lifelong journey in relationship with Christ, through experiences like whitewater rafting, rock climbing, backpacking and challenge courses.